JegoInc/Jego/docs/en/guide/mode-selection.md

 ![Disabled mode interface](/images/image_spaces_2FtaiByLw8cj0IZKJTlaiM_2Fuploads_2FISwY5XX4FX2qker0nOYC_2Fimage_3.png)

-When your Jego is in the state shown in the figure above (i.e., the `Off` button is selected), it means you have turned off the browser's proxy function.
+When your Jego is in the state shown in the figure above (i.e., the <span style="background-color:grey; color:white; padding:2px 6px; border-radius:3px;">Off</span> button is selected), it means you have turned off the browser's proxy function.
 Accessing any website will use your local network for direct access (at this time you cannot access overseas blocked websites).